guildai/guildai/examples/erlang-plugin/README.md

 flag values to the script.

-In support of running Erlang modules (files ending with `.erl`), the plugin handles op specs (the value used in `guild run`) matching that file format.
+In support of running Erlang modules (files ending with `.erl`), the plugin handles op specs (i.e. the value used in `guild run`) matching that file format.
 It returns a model proxy and operation name that can be used to run the script.

-This is one example of a Guild AI plugin feature.
-Refer to [`guild.plugins`](../guild/plugins/) for a complete list of built-in plugins and examples of how plugins are used to extend Guild.
+This is but one application of a Guild AI plugin .
+Refer to [`guild.plugins`](../../guild/plugins/) for a complete list of built-in plugins and examples of how plugins are used to extend Guild.

 Note that the Guild AI plugin API is not an officially supported API